gregschmit/django-purge/README.rst

 Dev Quickstart
 ##############

+Purge comes with a `settings.py` file, technically making it a Django project as well as a Django app.
 First clone, the repository into a location of your choosing:

 .. code-block:: shell